Last reviewed: 2026-04-12

 Where do I see live data?

 You're in the right place.
-Homepage for the current status.
-Dashboard for spectrograms, history, station comparison, and solar data. /api/current for JSON if you're a developer.
+The homepage for the current status and Earth Core visualization.
+The dashboard for spectrograms, history, station comparison, and solar data.
+The solar conditions page for real-time Bz, wind speed, and flare activity.
+The /api/current endpoint for JSON if you're a developer.
 Everything updates roughly hourly.

 Want to see what's happening right now?